Tanner Gordon: Colorado Rockies

-On July 24, 2023, Gordon and Victor Vodnik were traded to the Colorado Rockies in exchange for Pierce Johnson.
-He spent the remainder of the season with the Double–A Hartford Yard Goats and Triple–A Albuquerque Isotopes.
-Gordon logged a 2–2 record and 5.96 ERA with 21 strikeouts in 4 starts for Hartford, and posted a 1–1 record and 4.31 ERA with 34 strikeouts over 6 starts for Albuquerque.
-He began the 2024 season with Albuquerque.
+On July 24, 2023, Gordon and Victor Vodnik were traded to the Colorado Rockies in exchange for reliever Pierce Johnson.
+Gordon finished the season with the Double-A Hartford Yard Goats and Triple-A Albuquerque Isotopes.
+He had a 2–2 record, 5.96 ERA, and 21 strikeouts in 4 starts for Hartford and posted a 1–1 record and 4.31 ERA with 34 strikeouts over 6 starts for Albuquerque.

-On July 7, 2024, Gordon was selected to the 40-man roster and promoted to the major leagues for the first time.
+Gordon began the 2024 season with Albuquerque.
+On July 7, he was added to the 40-man roster and promoted to the major leagues for the first time.
 Gordon made his debut later that day against the Kansas City Royals at Coors Field.

-Gordon pitched a perfect first inning, which included striking out the first two batters he faced, Adam Frazier and Bobby Witt Jr. However, Gordon gave up three straight hits to begin the second inning, the third being an RBI-single to Freddy Fermín.
-Two at bats later, Maikel García hit a three-run home run, giving the Royals a 4–0 advantage, with all four runs being scored in the second inning.
+He pitched a perfect first inning, striking out the first two batters he faced, Adam Frazier and Bobby Witt Jr. However, Gordon gave up three straight hits to begin the second inning, capped by an RBI single to Freddy Fermin.
+Two batters later, Maikel García hit a three-run home run, giving the Royals a 4–0 lead.
 Gordon gave up a solo home run to MJ Melendez in the 7th inning and was ultimately pulled after pitching 6 1/3 innings; he allowed 5 earned runs and 8 hits while striking out 4 batters and allowing no walks.
 The Rockies lost the game 10–1, with Gordon taking the loss.
-In 8 starts for Colorado during his rookie campaign, Gordon struggled to an 0-6 record and 8.65 ERA with 26 strikeouts across 34 1/3 innings pitched.
+In 8 starts for Colorado, Gordon struggled to an 0–6 record and 8.65 ERA with 26 strikeouts across 34 1/3 innings pitched.

-Gordon was optioned to Triple-A Albuquerque to begin the 2025 season.
-On May 23, 2025, Gordon recorded his first career win after allowing two runs over six innings against the New York Yankees.
+Gordon was optioned to Triple-A Albuquerque to begin the 2025 season, returning to the majors in May.
+On May 23, Gordon recorded his first career win after allowing two runs over six innings against the New York Yankees.
+He went on the injured list in early June, returning to the majors in late July.
+Gordon made 15 starts for Colorado during the regular season, leading the team in wins (with six) and recording a 6.33 ERA with 62 strikeouts across 75 1/3 innings pitched.

+Gordon was optioned to Triple-A Albuquerque to begin the 2026 season.